survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### Implementing a Getter for `NoteStore`

 One neat way to resolve lane notes to actual data is to implement a public method `NoteStore.getNotesByIds(notes)`.
 It accepts an array of `Note` ids, and returns the corresponding objects.

-This can be achieved using the `map` operation.
-First, we need to get the ids of all notes to match against.
-After that, we can perform a lookup for each note id passed in using `indexOf`.

 Just implementing the method isn't enough.
 We also need to make it public.
 In Alt, this can be achieved using `this.exportPublicMethods`.
 It takes an object that describes the public interface of the store in question.
 Consider the implementation below: